not-fl3/nanoserde-bench/README.md

 Benches are just single runs on quite old machine(x230 with i5-3230M).

+If build-time dependencies optimisation level is not specified in test - they was in default state (no `profile.release.build-override` section in Cargo.toml).

 ## Debug build, json only
 ```
 > cargo build --features "tiled-nanoserde"